neurolibre/docs.neurolibre.org/source/SUBMIT.rst

 NeuroLibre offers generous data storage and caching to supercharge your preprint.
 If your executable content consumes input data, please read this section carefully.

 To download data, NeuroLibre looks for a `repo2data <https://github.com/SIMEXP/Repo2Data>`_ configuration file: ``data_requirement.json``.
-This file must point to a **publicly available dataset**, so the data will be available at the ``data`` folder during preprint runtime.
+This file must point to a **publicly available dataset**, so it can be available during preprint runtime.

 .. seealso:: **Repo2data** can download data from several resources including OSF, datalad, zenodo or aws.
-For details, please visit `repo2data <https://github.com/SIMEXP/Repo2Data>`_, where you can
+For details, please visit `the documentation <https://github.com/SIMEXP/Repo2Data>`_.
-            also find the instructions to use ``repo2data`` on your local computer before requesting RoboNeuro preview service.

 Example preprint templates using ``repo2data`` for caching data on NeuroLibre servers: